Elliot-TS/Modified-WSU-Khepera-Simulator/README.md

 In order to run this program, you must [install Java 18](https://www.codejava.net/java-se/install-oracle-jdk-18-on-windows).
 Then download this repository, and run the ´run.sh´ script to start the program.

 # Differences between Khepera Robot and Braitenburg Vehicles

+## Position of Sensors

 The Khepera Robot has eight light and distance sensors arranged around the robot.
 Two look forward, two sideways, two backward, and two diagonally forward.
 In order to simulate the two omnidirectional light sensors in the Braitenburg Vehicles, I average the light value from each of the sensors on each side of the robot.

 As a result, whereas in the Braitenburg vehicles, both sensors will be activated even if the light source is on one side of the robot, in this implementation of the vehicles, only the sensors on one side will be activated.
 In addition, the robot has a blind spot diagonally behind it that can cause the vehicle to slow down at unexpected times (this is most evident in vehicle 1).

+## Sensor Activation Values

+In the Khepera Robot Simulator, the values for the light sensors decrease from 500 when there is no light to 100 right at the light source.
+Through experimentation, I determined that the value of the light sensor seems to be related to the distance to the light source by `log_2(x/a) * 100` where `a` is some constant whose exact value doesn't really matter.
+To get the brightness, I first got the distance through the inverse of the above expression (with `a` set to 1 since it would only scale the distance), and then I use the inverse square law to get the brightness.

+Since the light sensors in the Khepera robot simulator are the inverse of what one would expect them to be, it shouldn't be too much of a surpise that the distance sensors are also inverted from what one might expect.
+The distance sensors read values from 0 if the walls are too far away to detect to 1023 if the robot is right up against the wall.
+It then falls off in a sigmoid-like manner (approximately `L - L / (1 + e^(-k(x - x_0)))` where `L = 1024`, `k = 0.6`, `x_0 = 9`, and `x` is the distance from the wall in pixels), because why not?
+However, I opted not to try to extract the actual distance this time and just used the values that the sensors gave me.

 In the WSU Khepera Robot Simulator, whenever the robot crashes into an object, the simulation stops.
 As a result, to prevent the simulation from constantly crashing, each vehicle is programmed to overwrite its default behavior if it comes too close to a wall and to turn 180 degrees, though it sometimes overshoots the 180 degrees slightly.
 This doesn't fix everything as the robot can still get stuck or accidentally run into walls sometimes, but it generally does a decent job at keeping the robot from crashing so that its behaviors can be observed for a longer amount of time.